Goalpost-gg/goalpost-base/README.md

 ## Feature Roadmap

-### Private Tables
+### 🗝️ Private Tables

-Due to popular demand, we will be implementing private tables.
+Due to popular demand, we will adding room/table password and token/NFT gating functionality for user created tables, making it possible to host private games and events.

 ### 💰 In-game Currency